Who We Are

 More than 30 years’ experience with carrion eating birds in Europe and Africa.
 Chairman of the Mediterranean Griffon Vulture Working Group (EGVWG) since 2005 and member of the Raptor Research Foundation since 2000.
 He works in the ecology of vultures, mainly the Egyptian, Griffon, Cinereous and Cape vultures; also covering conservation and political issues, as the regulations of the Bovine Spongiform Encephalopathy (BSE) in Europe (2000-2008).
 International correspondent of the Vulture News Journal since 2000 formerly Vulture Study Group (EWT) publication and now IUCN Vulture Specialists Group.
 He has participated in more than 50 vulture conferences worldwide.
 Member of the Vulture Advisory Groups of the Spanish Ministry for the Environment and Junta de Andalusia Local Governments.
 He also develops Environmental Projects mainly for Renewable Energy worldwide, but mainly in South Africa, the EU28: Spain, The Balkans (Bulgaria, Montenegro, Bosnia Herzegovina and Serbia) Middle East (Syria, Jordan and Israel), Africa, Asia (India) and Latin America.
 More than 10 years experience in Environmental Impact Assessment; undertaking all aspects of environmental consultancy ensuring that client`s projects are fully compliance with legal regulations and statutory requirements.
 Wind farm collision risk assessment, design implementation of mitigation and compensation.

-My previous research experience involved fieldwork, labwork and modelling on various birds (seabirds, waders (woodcock, oystercatcher), grouse, geese and raptors).
-Besides a long-time personal interest in vultures, I really started to work with vultures in 2008, as a post-doc at the Museum National d’Histoire Naturelle, Paris (with François Sarrazin), about the study of social behaviours and their impact on the population dynamics of Griffon vultures.
-I am also consultant in the French National Action Plans for Cinereous vulture, Griffon vulture, Bonelli’s eagle and Lesser kestrel.
+Since 2010, he has a position of lecturer (chair of conservation biology of vertebrates) at the University of Montpellier – Centre for Evolutive and Fonctionnal Ecology (CEFE), France.
+His research interests are the impacts of individual behaviours (particularly foraging and movements) on population dynamics of birds, in the scope of conservation biology.
+His previous research experience involved fieldwork, labwork and modelling on various birds (seabirds, waders (woodcock, oystercatcher), grouse, geese and raptors).
+Besides a long-time personal interest in vultures, he really started to work with vultures in 2008, as a post-doc at the Museum National d’Histoire Naturelle, Paris (with François Sarrazin), about the study of social behaviours and their impact on the population dynamics of Griffon vultures.
+He is also consultant in the French National Action Plans for Cinereous vulture, Griffon vulture, Bonelli’s eagle and Lesser kestrel.

 Born in 1946, Jesus Garzón has worked in nature conservation for more than 50 years, mainly on threatened species in Spain, such as Bear, Wolf, Iberian Lynx, Imperial Eagle, Cinereous Vulture, Black Stork, Capercaillie and Great Bustard, taking action to prevent their decline.
 From 1972 to 1984 he lead the IUCN/WWF International Project for the Conservation of Nature in Western Spain, which culminated in 1979 with the creation of the current Monfragüe National Park.
 He was Director General for Environment in Extremadura from 1984 to 1987, and co-founder of several conservation organizations, such as ADENEX (Extremadura), ARCA (Cantabria), the Black Vulture Conservation Foundation (BVCF) or the Spanish section of the European Nature Heritage Fund (EURONATUR).
 Since 1992 he chairs the Association Concejo de la Mesta, striving to recover traditional transhumant livestock walking throughout Spain to ensure the connectivity and sustainable conservation of ecosystems, allowing the adaptation and resilience of biodiversity to climate change.